We should teach our kids to love and embrace their sensitivity from a young age, so they don’t grow up feeling broken.

 We can teach sensitive children to be aware of their body’s reactions, such as how they feel after eating a particular food or spending time with a specific friend.

 5. “It’s okay to say no.”

-Children are accustomed to hearing the word “no,” but they usually don’t get permission to use it themselves.
-Obviously, it’s up to parents to set their own boundaries for when “no” is acceptable.
-But consider asking if your child wants to go to Henry’s birthday party before simply sending the RSVP.
-Certainly, “no” is a delicate balancing act with children, but if encouraged mindfully, it can be an important step in learning healthy boundaries.
+Children are accustomed to hearing their parents say the word “no,” but they don’t usually get permission to use it themselves.
+Of course, using “no” is a delicate balance with children, but if encouraged thoughtfully, it can be an important part of learning healthy boundaries.

 6. “Take your time to process.”

 Sensitive children, much like sensitive adults, often need extra time to process information.
 In her insightful book Sensitive, Jenn Granneman explains that one of the strengths of sensitivity is depth of processing.
 This means that sensitive children absorb and analyze information thoroughly, connecting it to a bigger picture.

 While depth of processing can make life rich and meaningful — allowing sensitive people to notice details or to gain profound insights — it can also slow things down.
 Be patient and give your child extra time to think things through, whether they’re making a decision or answering a question.